Defeat in law, especially immigration law, should be taken with a grain of salt. It is not uncommon for policies and principles to change over time.

-TPS grantees can proceed to seek permanent residency by returning to their home country for a green card interview.
+As noted above, the vast majority of TPS grantees can only seek permanent residency by returning to their home country for a green card interview.

-Yet, few, if any, temporary protected status beneficiaries are willing to return home while the social chaos or natural destruction which led to the TPS designation is still unresolved.
+On the one hand, few TPS holders are willing to return home while the effects of the social chaos or natural destruction which led to the TPS designation remains unresolved.

-More significantly, TPS immigrants who travel abroad also need to win an I-601 waiver to forgive the time they spent here without legal permission.
-If the waiver, based on a showing of extreme hardship, is not granted, TPS immigrants may be forced to remain outside the U.S. a long, long time.
+On the other, TPS immigrants who travel abroad need to win an I-601 waiver to forgive the time they spent here without legal permission and be allowed lawful re-entry.
+If the waiver is not granted, they may be forced to remain outside the U.S. a long, long time – perhaps forever.

-In my view as a San Bernardino immigration lawyer, the Ramirez v.
-Dougherty decision reflects a dose of not only judicial rationality, but also human compassion.
+In my view as a San Bernardino immigration lawyer, the 6th, 8th, and 9th Circuit rulings reflected a dose of not only judicial rationality, but also human compassion.

-For several years, I have asserted that the government’s refusal to allow Temporary Protected Status beneficiaries to become permanent residents was flawed.
+For several years before these decisions, I privately asserted the government’s refusal to allow Temporary Protected Status grantees to become permanent residents was flawed.

-On an individual basis, I have been able to persuade USCIS officers to accept my arguments.
-Still, as a system-wide policy, it has adversely harmed far too many TPS beneficiaries and their families.
+On a case-by-case basis, I was able to persuade USCIS officers to accept my arguments.
+Still, I realized that the absence of a a system-wide policy adversely harmed far too many TPS beneficiaries and their families.